+TTTZØ 2000 HK\$ uuu

+Equity investments at fair value through other comprehensive income

+- unlisted:

-2018 HK\$'000 2017 HK\$'000 Equity investments at FVTOCI/ available-for-sale investments - unlisted: At 1 January Effect of adoption of HKFRS 9 131,070 511,143 At 1 January (restated) Total gains recognised in other comprehensive income 642,213 49,999 119,746 11,324 At 31 December 692,212 131,070
+At 1 January 2018

+Effect of adoption of HKFRS 9

+At 1 January 2018 (restated) Total gains recognised in other comprehensive income

+At 31 December 2018 and 1 January 2019 Total gains recognised in other comprehensive income

+692,212 Total gains recognised in other comprehensive income

-The Group did not have any financial liabilities measured at fair value at 31 December 2018 and 2017.
+The Group did not have any financial liabilities measured at fair value at 31 December 2019 and 2018.

-During the year ended 31 December 2018, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2017: Nil).
+During the year ended 31 December 2019, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2018: Nil).

-33. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+32. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise other interest-bearing loans, available-for-sale investments, equity investments at FVTOCI, equity investments at fair value through profit or loss, and cash and bank balances.
+The Group's principal financial instruments comprise other interest-bearing loans, equity investments at FVTOCI, equity investments at fair value through profit or loss, and cash and bank balances.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various financial assets and liabilities such as other receivables and other payables, which arise directly from its operations.